-(386) On the basis of the above analysis it is concluded that, during the period 2006-RIP, the anti-dumping impact have had a limited impact on the economic situation of the importers of the product under review in the Community.
-The slight deterioration of the economic situation of the importers appears to have continued during the nine months following the RIP.
+(458) On the basis of the above analysis it is definitively concluded that, during the period 2006-RIP, the anti-dumping measures have had an impact on the economic situation of the importers of the product concerned in the Union, but this impact is not considered to be disproportionate given the overall strong market position of the importers found in the investigation.
+The limited deterioration of the economic situation of the importers appears to have continued during the nine months following the RIP.
 However, the sector is generally speaking in a good shape and the profits obtained on the product under review are still high.
 It is therefore considered unlikely that maintaining the measures would have a significant adverse effect on the interests of importers.